AuraMask/eth-tx-summary/README.md

-### eth-tx-summary
+### irc-tx-summary
-replay a historical tx using a web3 provider as a data source
+replay a historical tx using a webu provider as a data source

 ```js
 generateTxSummary(provider, targetTx, function(err, summary){